Author and Publisher - Catholic Online

 martyred with Stephaus (known as Stephana, Corona) with Januarius in Kemet.
 8 May, with Corona (Stephains).
 Some confusion exists where these belong.

-Victor—I was a soldier, and served in Alexandria (Coma) in Kemet, Egypt.
+Victor--I was a soldier, and served in Alexandria (Coma) in Kemet, Egypt.
 For the faith, many attempts were made to kill me.
 I finally received martyrdom by my beheading.

 My wife was Corona, who gave me continual encouragement.
 She was 16 years of age.
 She suffered martyrdom by being tied to trees, drawn together, then released (torn to pieces).
 Also 14 May in The Roman Martyrology lists., 15 May in other areas, or 22 Sept.
 (Probably the same as Victor, martyred with Stephaus (known as Stephana, Corona), see Januarius in Kemet.
 8 May).

-St. Christina was the daughter of a rich and powerful magistrate named Urbain.
-Her father, who was deep in the practices of heathenism, had a number of golden idols, which he distributed ... continue readingMore Female Saints
+Few details are known of St. Christina but she lived during the third century and was the daughter of a rich and powerful magistrate believed to have been named Urbain.
+He was deep in the practices of heathenism and had a number of golden idols, which he distributed ... continue readingMore Female Saints